buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 We can feed VBUS into the ESD protection because if you look at the spec sheet's wiring diagram, you'll see that it goes straight through the IC and does not touch anything.
 </p>

 Lastly, USB provides 5 volts that we can use to power everything, however our STM32 needs 3.3v.
 To make sure we don't kill the processor, we need to have a step down converter that takes in the 5V from USB and provides 3.3V.
-We can use the XC6206 to do just that, along with some capacitors as per the spec sheet:
+We can use the XC6206 to do just that (it's technically a linear regulator but it'll serve this task as well), along with some capacitors as per the spec sheet:

 <p align="center">
 ![Step Down Converter Schematic](images/BuuKeeb/StepDown.png)